sara-nl/htdpdocs/source/Pages/need_help/helpdesk.rst

 Helpdesk
 ********

-If you need any assistance on the HT-platform, to ask a question, report an incident or make a service request, please contact our support team at:
+If you need any assistance on Spider, to ask a question, report an incident or make a service request, please contact our support team at:

 * Email: helpdesk@surfsara.nl